Why Do Most Review Response Templates Sound Terrible?

 Your response:

 Why it works: It moves the conversation offline immediately, doesn't admit liability but doesn't dismiss the claim either, and shows urgency without panic.
-For serious allegations, this measured approach protects your business while showing you care.
+For serious allegations, this measured approach protects your business while clearly showing you care.

 How to personalise: Always provide a real contact method.
-Never argue publicly with a 1-star reviewer — you're not writing for them, you're writing for the hundreds of potential customers reading silently.
+Never argue publicly with a 1-star reviewer – remember, you're not writing for them, you're writing for the hundreds of potential customers reading silently.

 How Can You Scale Personalised Responses Without Spending Hours?